jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Currently, when you phone a call center, everything is recorded.
 The company has access to the recording; you don't.
 Likewise, when the employee logs in and out of the office, that, too, is recorded.
 Management automatically has access to these timesheets; the employee doesn't.

 Access to things like phone recordings and timesheets are levers of power.
 They decide how resources are distributed in our society.
-Today so management and corporations put "gates" around many of _our_ levers out of self-defense.
+Today management and corporations put "gates" around many of _our_ levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call, or employees can be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

 A lopsided balance of power for everday events allows customers and employees to be taken advantage of, encouraging mistrust, bad products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.
 Which is what Industrial Age holdovers want.

 The greatness of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute levers of power to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big companies used to control.
 Such has call recordings and timesheets.

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well it's not like they can complain about mistreatment.
-All the records are open and transparent.
-When a disgrunntled player god complains to an authority figure in the era of mass-collaboration, they have to reference facts instead of conjecture and emotion.
+With digital technology all the records are recorded.
+Once they're open and transparent a disgrunntled person has to reference facts instead of conjecture and emotion.

+For example, I can't lie to you about starting this book in September 2019.
+It's all recorded by GitHub's "version control" system.
+Meaning, everyday I've uploaded the latest draft to a computer that timestamps everything.
+You can see it all if you want.
+This makes lying to you, and myself, so much harder.

 In my experience (and this is after processing 10,000 insurance claims) the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk to lash out.
 Open information, with easy to follow rules, are reasonable and thus gets the most out of people.
 Especially because it rightfully makes cheating too hard to bother with.

 People working for apparently unselfish reasons is not new.
 Evolutionary biology is uncovering ever more ways humanity is often altruistic and self-governing.
 Early America was blessed with communal barn-raising, quilting societies, and fraternal associations.
 Open-source software and mass-collaboration simply adopts the same incentives.
-Once our basic neccessities are met, most people are encouraged to improve their craft, gain respect of their peers, and pass-on their knowledge.
+Because once our basic neccessities are met, most people want to improve their craft, gain respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it as “Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers.”
 It's the job of leaders to inspire passion.
-It's poor or needless coaches who blame their players for their own bad leadership.
+It's poor or needless leaders who blame their workers for their own bad leadership.

 Torvalds concludes by saying “What astonishes so many people is that the open source model actually works.”

 With open-source we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, and so on.
 We only need the people to step up, participate, and demand it as player gods.

 Once we do, all workers—from waitresses, mechanics, and teachers—will finally end the Industrial Age.
 Mass-collaboration will be similar to how factories and production lines swept across our society in just a few decades during the era of mass-production.
-Motivated, empassioned workdays is the world of science fiction regular people can build for ourselves.
+Fun and productive workdays is the world of science fiction regular people can build for ourselves.
 It's the only way we'll live thriving and happy lives again.

 ![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the GitHub "repo" for Ruby on Rails, the free technology that runs apps like Basecamp, Airbnb, and Shopify.
 It's built with few memos, delegators, or garbage meetings.
 This is how simple and effective mass-collaboration is._